jtleek/modules/06_StatisticalInference/01_01_Introduction/index.Rmd

 * In this class, we will primarily focus on basic sampling models, basic probability models and frequency style analyses to create standard inferences.
-* Being data scientists,
-we will also consider some inferential strategies that rely heavily on the observed data, such as permutation testing and bootstrapping.
+* Being data scientists,  we will also consider some inferential strategies that  rely heavily on the observed data, such as permutation testing and bootstrapping.
 * As probability modeling will be our starting point, we first build up basic probability.

 ---
-## Where to learn more on the inference topics less covered in the class
+## Where to learn more on the topics not covered

 1. Explicit use of random sampling in inferences: look in references on "finite population statistics".
 Used heavily in polling and sample surveys.
-2. Explicit use of randomization in inferences: look in references on "causal inference".
+2. Explicit use of randomization in inferences: look in references on "causal inference" especially in clinical trials.
-3. Bayesian statistics: look for basic itroductory books (there are many).
+3. Bayesian probability and Bayesian statistics: look for basic itroductory books (there are many).
 4. Missing data: well covered in biostatistics and econometric references; look for references to "multiple imputation", a popular tool for addressing missing data.
-5. Study design: consider looking in the subject matter area that you are interested in; for examples with rich histories in design:
+5. Study design: consider looking in the subject matter area that you are interested in; some examples with rich histories in design:
-  1. The epidemiological literature is very focused on using study design to investigate public health
+  1. The epidemiological literature is very focused on using study design to investigate public health.
   2. The classical development of study design in agriculture broadly covers design and design principles.
   3. The industrial quality control literature covers design thoroughly.